 I would also expect that more attention is paid to the rheology of the actual of Nevado de Colima (1955) flow and is better discussed with respect to the rheological model being applied or essentially outputs tested against.

 It is true that knowledge of the actual rheology of the 1955 flow would be preferable, however, such is lacking.
 The procedure we outline is designed, in part, for such cases, and lends insight into what the rheology plausibly could have been, given available observations.
 We added several new sentences to the last paragraph in Section 2.1 to better clarify what we know a priori about the rheology of the actual flow in 1955, and how this may be reflected in the model.
-We remark that in this study we are not prescribing the physics of the flow a priori, but we want the data to tell us which model and input parameters may be appropriate, and which models and inputs are not.
+We remark that in this study we are not prescribing the physics of the flow based on subjective expert opinion a priori, but we want the data to tell us which model and input parameters may be appropriate, and which models and inputs are not.
 New text is marked in bold.

 “The main flood probably formed in the Atenquique ravine, but was enhanced by the confluence of flows from its tributaries: Dos Volcanes at 11.2 km, Arroyo Seco and Los Plàtanos, at 22.5 km.
 The following description of the flow deposits summarizes Saucedo et al. (2008).
 We remark that we are not going to prescribe the rheology utilized in our modeling effort, but will rather let the data guide us to plausible rheologies and inputs.